Missing teenager found dead

 Namtan, the poster said, had jumped into Chao Phraya River and her body was found on May 3.
 However, the family had several questions surrounding Namtan's death and wanted truth and justice for the teenager.

-"As an ordinary family, it's hard to seek justice for her," the user wrote.

-The story surrounding Namtan's last day alive remains full of unanswered questions, according to the post.
+The story surrounding Namtan's last day alive remains full of unanswered questions.

 Namtan had made several phone calls before switching off her phone on the first day of her disappearance, and it was unlikely she had bought a new SIM card as she had no ID card with her at that time.